What do you know about Paella and Rice Dishes?

 I have been coming to Spain since I was 6 months old with my parents but I never got to try Paella until I was in my late 30’s!

 What have I been missing all these years?

 The wonderful taste of Paella!

 Other popular variations of paella are cooked all through the Mediterranean area, the rest of Spain and internationally.
 Variations on the original are really known in Spain as “arroz” or just simply “Rice”.
 If you want to impress your waiter, you can order an “arroz negro” or an “arroz caldoso” marking the distinct cultural difference between arroz and Paella.

 Arroz Negro (Black Rice)

 A very popular rice dish, cooked with squid ink and, therefore, black in colour.
 It has a very distinctive taste that Spaniards love, so if you are feeling adventurous, go for it!
 A good arroz negro should be served with a good aioli and a large glass of cool crisp white wine!

 Arroz Caldoso (Soupy Rice)

-Arroz Caldoso, a soupy dish, which can be seafood or meat based.
-This rice dish can be more flavoursome and is sometime considered to be the original way of cooking.
+Arroz Caldoso, a soupy dish, which can be seafood or meat-based.
+This rice dish can be more flavoursome and is sometimes considered to be the original way of cooking.